 My songs from the 1970's (and the late1960's)

-Once upon a time I was kind of a hippie, and I wrote a bunch of songs about my thoughts.
-These were recorded about 50 years ago using my 1968 Guild D-40 guitar, a 1/4 inch reel to reel tape recorder and a stereo cassette deck.
+Perhaps it is silly to recall the past, but once upon a time I was kind of a hippie, and I wrote a bunch of songs about my thoughts.
+These were recorded over 50 years ago using my 1968 Guild D-40 guitar, a 1/4 inch reel to reel tape recorder and a stereo cassette deck.
 Remember those?
 I never made a vinyl record, but I made a CD of some of them a few years back, and also converted them into the MP3 files you will find below.
 I hope you enjoy this amateur song writer's views from yesterday.
 I made the graphic on the left for iTunes, where you can find my album and download the tracks.
 If you are a singer and would like to use some of these, please let me know.
 That would truly be a thrill.
 I have very low, if any, royalty fees.

 How it feels to be dumped using really big words.